Frans-L/RobotArm-RubiksSolver/README.md

 		* Add data sending feature to the App - *WIP*
 	* Combine everything

-Note: Read more detailed version in Finnish: [Palikkatakomo Foorumi](http://www.palikkatakomo.org/forum/read.php?4,38848)
+Read more detailed version in Finnish: [Palikkatakomo Foorumi](http://www.palikkatakomo.org/forum/read.php?4,38848)

+Note: At the moment, only the code of the Android app is on Github.

 ## Authors